Donald Trump 2024 presidential campaign: Biden's withdrawal

 On July 21, 2024, following his poor debate performance, Biden ultimately withdrew from the race.
-He immediately endorsed Kamala Harris as his replacement.
-On August 5, she became the Democratic Party's official presidential nominee, and Minnesota governor Tim Walz was chosen to be her running mate.
+He immediately endorsed Kamala Harris to replace him in his place as the party's presidential nominee.
+On August 5, she officially became the Democratic Party's presidential nominee, and Minnesota governor Tim Walz was chosen to be her running mate.
 Trump criticized Biden's withdrawal and Harris' subsequent accession without a competitive nominating process, calling it a "coup".
 He and his allies would point out that Harris "got zero votes [in the primaries]".
 Biden's withdrawal reportedly caused problems within Trump's campaign.
 In fact, Maggie Haberman and Jonathan Swan of The New York Times characterized the ensuing situation as the campaign's "worst three weeks".
 This reflected in national polling.
-By late August, with Harris as a presidential candidate, polls had her beating Trump by multiple points, giving the Democratic Party back their lead they had lost under Biden.
+By late August, with Harris as a presidential nominee, polls had her beating Trump by multiple points, giving the Democratic Party back their lead they had lost under Biden.

 Arlington National Cemetery incident

 During an August 2024 visit at Arlington National Cemetery, Trump's entourage brought in a photographer and videographer to Section 60, to capture promotional content for his campaign.
 However, such content is not permitted in Section 60.
 When a cemetery official attempted to stop them, two campaign staffers, Justin Caporale and Michel Picard, pushed and verbally abused him.
 Later in August, Trump's campaign released a TikTok video of Trump's Section 60 visit, as well as photos of the former President standing next to graves while smiling and giving a thumbs up.
 Facing criticism, the campaign denied all wrongdoing.
 In fact, family members accompanying Trump during the visit had accepted to be "respectfully captured".
 Vance criticized the media and Democratic party for "[making] a scandal out of something where there really is none", adding that "[Harris] wants to yell at Donald Trump because he showed up … She can go to hell."
 Harris had not yet commented on the incident.
 The U.S. Army issued a statement rebuking the Trump campaign, followed by a similar one from the Defense Department, the Green Beret Foundation, Iraq and Afghanistan Veterans of America, and VoteVets.org.